levisstrauss/Linear-algebra-machine-learning-and-data-science/README.md

     - Slope = Δx / Δt
     - Slope of a tangeant at a point is the derivative of the function at that point. dx/dt

+    - NB: The derivatives are used to optimized functions such as minimizing and maximizing functions Which is very important in machine learning.

+    example: if we want to find a model that best fits the data, we need to calculate the lost function and minimize it.

+    - Linear regression problem: y = mx + b try to predict the price of the house.
+    - Sentiment analysis: try to predict if a given sentence is positive or negative.

+    - Square loss function: L = (y - y_hat)^2 is very important in machine learning.
+    - The square loss function is used to calculate the error of the model.
+    - The log loss function is used in classification problems.

+## Week 2

+### Gradients lesson 1

+    - Patial deveritives: The partial derivative of a function of several variables is its derivative with respect to one of those variables, with the others held constant (as opposed to the total derivative, in which all variables are allowed to vary).
+      Partial derivatives are used in vector calculus and differential geometry.

+      example: f(x, y) = x^2 + y^2    => we are treating y as a constant
+              df/dx  = 2x + 0

+      In this canse when 2x is treating as a constant, the derivative of is 2y

+    - If we have f(x, y) = x^2 + y^2 the partial derivative we can have is df/dx = 2x + 0
+        when y is treating as a constant, and df/dy = 0 + 2y when x is treating as a constant.

+    - In this way, what is the gradient:

+     f(x, y) = x^2 + y^2 => df/dx = 2x + 0 and df/dy = 0 + 2y the gradient is the vector containing
+     the vector [2x, 2y] which is called Vf= [2x, 2y]

+    - Example: if Vf= [2x, 2y] the gradient at the point (2, 3) is [4, 6]

+### Gradient Descent Lesson1

+    - Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
+      In machine learning, we use gradient descent to update the parameters of our model.

+    - The learning rate is the step we take to reach the minimum of the function.

+    - This is how it works:

+     Function: f(x)       Goal: Minimize f(x)

+     Step 1:
+           Define a learning rate a
+           Choose a starting point x0
+     Step 2: Update: xk = xk - 1 - a f'(xk-1)
+     Step 3: Repeat step 2 until you are closer enough to the minimum

+## Week 3: Optimization in Neural Networks and newton method

+### Perceptron as linear regression problems

+    - regression with a Perceptron: y = w1x1 + w2x2 + b where w1 and w2
+      are the weights of x1 and x2 and b is the bias.

+    - Goal: Find weights abd bias that will optimise the prediction
+    - Ex: Reduce the errors in the prediction y using the loss function:

+    - The function is the one that is going to tell us how far we are from the optimal solution.

+    - The prediction function: y = w1x1 + w2x2 + b
+    - The loss function: L(y, y_hat) = 1/2(y - y_hat)^2
+    - Goal: Find w1, w2 and b that will give y_hat with the least error Using Gradient Descent.

+    - NB: The Regression with Perception is a linear regression problem is using the gredient descent to find the optimal solution and that derivative is using the chain rule.

+### Perceptron as Classification problems: Binary classification by changing the activation function

+    - The activation function is used to determine the output of the neural network like yes or no.
+    - Called the sigmoid function: f(x) = 1 / (1 + e^-z) where z = w1x1 + w2x2 + b

+### Classification Problems using Neural Networks:
+    - A neural network is a bunch of perceptrons organized in layers, where the information of one layer is passed to the next layer.

+    - Using Gredient Descent to find the optimal solution. we have to take the derivative of the log loss function with respect to each one of the weights and biases of the neural network.

+    - The goal here is to adjust each of the highlighted weights and biases to reduce the loss function L(y, y_hat) and get the optimal solution.

+    - backpropagation is a method to update the parameters of a neural network and it starts in the output layer and finishes in the input layer.

+### Newton's Method: Used to find the zeros of a function.

+    - Newton's method in one variable: xk+1 = xk - f(xk) / f'(xk)

+    - How it works: Goal: Find the zero of f(x)
+        - Step 1: Choose a starting point x0
+        - Step 2: Update: xk+1 = xk - f(xk) / f'(xk)
+        - Step 3: Repeat step 2 until find the root

+    - How to use it for optimization: GOal: minimize g(x) => find zero of g'(x)
+        - Step 1: Choose a starting point x0
+        - Step 2: Update: xk+1 = xk - f'(xk) / f''(xk)
+        - Step 3: Repeat step 2 until you are close enough to the minimum

+    - The derivative of the derivative is called the second derivative.

+    - Curvature: Concave up or convex when: f''(x) > 0 => local minimum
+    - Curvature: Concave down or concave when: f''(x) < 0 => local maximum

+### Hessian matrix

+    - if f(x, y) = x^2 + y^2 then the Hessian matrix is:
+      Vfx'(x, y) = [2, 0] and Vfy''(x, y) = [0, 2]
+    - Then the result is obtained by piling the transposed vectors.

+    - To know of a matrix is positive or negative, we need to compute the eigenvalues of the hessian matrix.

+    Ex 1: f(x, y) = 2x^2 + 3y^2 - xy
+          H(0, 0) = [[4, -1],
+                     [-1, 6]]

+          - det(H(0.0) - lambda*I) = det([[4 - lambda , -1],
+                                           [-1, 6 - lambda]]
+             = (4 - lambda)(6 - lambda) - (-1 * -1)
+             = lambda^2 - 10lambda + 23
+              lambda1 = 6.41 and lambda2 = 3.59
+          NB: Since lambda1 > 0 and lambda2 > 0 then the matrix is positive definite
+              because all the eignevalues are positive then the function is concave up and (0, 0) is a local minimum.

+    Ex 2: for f(x, y) = -2x^2 + -3y^2 - xy +15
+            H(0, 0) = [[-4, -1],
+                         [-1, -6]]

+            - det(H(0.0) - lambda*I) = det([[-4 - lambda , -1],
+                                             [-1, -6 - lambda]]
+                 = (-4 - lambda)(-6 - lambda) - (-1 * -1)
+                 = lambda^2 + 10lambda + 23
+                lambda1 = -6.41 and lambda2 = -3.59
+            NB: Since lambda1 < 0 and lambda2 < 0 then the matrix is negative definite
+                because all the eignevalues are negative then the function is concave down and (0, 0) is a local maximum.

+    - We also have a saddle point:

+      Ex: for f(x,y)= 2x^2 - 2y^2
+          The gradient is: Vf(x, y) = [4x, -4y]
+          - H(0,0) = [[4, 0],
+                      [0, -4]] where lambda1 = -4 and lambda2 = 4

+            NB: Since lambda1 < 0 and lambda2 > 0 then the matrix is indefinite
+                because the eignevalues are negative and positive then the function is a saddle point and (0, 0) is a saddle point.